 Were gladiators alive today, fighting to keep their head above ground and to satisfy those that watched them, Francesco Totti would be the noblest of them all.

-To eulogise about Totti’s relationship with Roma, one must make sure they do not paint a picture of a lowly club holding on to a player of significant influence.
+To eulogise about Francesco Totti and Roma, one must make sure they do not paint a picture of a lowly club holding on to a player of significant influence.
 While they finished tenth in Serie A in the season Totti made his debut (1992/93), over the 24 years that followed, until Totti retired in 2017, Roma would only fall once below tenth, and mostly hover between second and fifth.
 Roma’s greatest achievement with their one-club man was clinching the Serie A league title in the season of the millennium, in 2000/01.

-What narrative must instead be peddled is that this was still a team that could never secure itself beyond the season it was in, be it through managerial turnover, poor performance, or simply the increasing strength of other sides in Italy.
-One thing that was secure, however, was that Totti would endure all with them.
+What narrative must instead be peddled is that this was still a team that could never secure itself beyond the season it was in.
+Be it through managerial turnover, poor performance, or simply the increasing strength of other sides in Italy.
+One thing that was secure, however, was that Totti and Roma would endure all with each other.

 Totti is described in Italy as a trequartista.
 The English tend to turn their nose up at similar phrases that extend beyond the black and white of ‘midfielder’ or ‘forward’.
 It is a footballing non-binary term, part of a collective of European expressions that some refuse to digest.

 It sums Roma’s modern-day gladiator up perfectly.
 Trequartista translates as ‘three quarters’ and refers to a player’s positioning between lines.
 Forward of the midfield yet regressed from the strikers.

 In Italy, managers often deploy a three-man defence, and a Catenaccio system including a ‘libero’ behind the defensive line.
 A Trequartista makes use of the space found on the other side of the opposition defence to the libero, just behind opposing midfields.